jostylr/mord/structure.md

 [change]()

-Assuming the selfslug is non-empty and different than el, we rename the draft file and we let toMove know about it if it cares.
+Assuming the selfslug is non-empty and different than el.

     if ( (selfslug) && (selfslug !== el.slice(0,-3)) ) {
-         fs.rename(drafts+el, drafts+selfslug);
+         mv(drafts+el, drafts+selfslug);
      }